 The world’s largest particle accelerator is asking for your help.
 Members of the public are invited to assist in the search for the Higgs boson, also dubbed the "God particle," and other elusive particles by using their home computers to process data.

-will use their computers to simulate collisions like the ones going on inside the massive atom smasher to help researchers categorize and understand the results they find.
-Volunteers may help LHC scientists identify never-before-seen particles like the Higgs boson
+Participants in LHC@home will use their computers to simulate collisions like the ones going on inside the massive atom smasher to help researchers categorize and understand the results they find.
+Volunteers may help LHC scientists identify never-before-seen particles like the Higgs boson, which is theorized to explain why all other particles have mass.
+[Video: How the LHC Will Search For Exotic Magnetic Particles]

 The program is organized by the Citizen Cyberscience Centre, a partnership between CERN, the U.N.
 Institute for Training and Research and the University of Geneva, to promote volunteer-based science in the European Year of Volunteering 2011.